 If there are any pieces of clothing in particular that you value, keep them with you in a separate box.
-It’ll give you peace of mind to keep them on you.
+It’ll give you peace of mind to have them on you during the move.
 You’ll also be able to focus more on other important details during the moving process.
 Here are more tips on how to protect valuables during a move.

 3. Keep Your Dressers Full

-Save time, space, effort, and energy by keeping your dressers full, as long as they don’t contain any fragile items.
+One of the best ways to pack clothes for moving is to keep them in your dresses.
+Keeping your dressers full saves time, space, effort, and energy as long as they don’t contain any fragile items.
 This way, you can just worry about moving the piece of furniture, and the clothing transports itself without needing to be unpacked and reorganized.